jjflozano/uma-ros-android/README.md

   pages={91--99}
 }

-**Remote planning and operation of a UGV through ROS and commercial mobile networks**
+**[3] Remote planning and operation of a UGV through ROS and commercial mobile networks**

 @inproceedings{sanchez2022sarioca,
   title={Remote planning and operation of a {UGV} through {ROS} and commercial mobile networks}, author={Manuel Sánchez-Montero and Manuel Toscano-Moreno and Juan Bravo-Arrabal and Javier Serón Barba and Pablo Vera-Ortega  and Ricardo Vázquez-Martín and  J.J.
 Fernandez-Lozano and
  Anthony Mandow and Alfonso García-Cerezo}, booktitle={Fifth Iberian Robotics Conference}, year={2022}, pages={Submitted to}
+}

+**[4] Integrating ROS and Android for Rescuers in a Cloud Robotics Architecture: Application to Casualty Evacuation Exercise**

+@inproceedings{sanchez2022sarioca,
+  title={Remote planning and operation of a {UGV} through {ROS} and commercial mobile networks}, author={Manuel Toscano-Moreno and Juan Bravo-Arrabal and Manuel Sánchez-Montero and Javier Serón Barba and Ricardo Vázquez-Martín and  J.J.
+Fernandez-Lozano and Anthony Mandow and Alfonso García-Cerezo}, booktitle={IEEE International Symposium on Safety, Security, and Rescue Robotics (SSRR)}, year={2022}, pages={Submitted to}
 }